riordanalfredo/personal-blog/app/content/blog/hcla-aied-slr/index.md

 - Increase stakeholder involvement throughout all design phases, from initial conception to deployment and evaluation.
 - Actively engage target end-users, particularly students, in determining the balance between human control and automation.
-- Prioritize safety, reliability, and trustworthiness as core principles in the development of LA/AIED systems.
+- Prioritise safety, reliability, and trustworthiness as core principles in the development of LA/AIED systems.

 ## What's next?

-As we continue to explore the potential of AI and learning analytics in education, I believe keeping the human element at the center of our designs is more important than ever.
+As we continue to explore the potential of AI and learning analytics in education, I believe keeping the human element at the centre of our designs is more important than ever.
 By involving educators and learners in the process, we can create technologies that truly enhance the learning experience while respecting human agency and ethical concerns.

-I hope these insights from our research serve as a valuable roadmap for anyone interested in the intersection of AI, learning analytics, and human-centered design in education.
+I hope these insights from our research serve as a valuable roadmap for anyone interested in the intersection of AI, learning analytics, and human-centred design in education.
 Let's work together to create educational technologies that empower rather than replace, augment rather than automate, and ultimately serve the diverse needs of learners and educators alike 🙌.

 > Alfredo, R., Echeverria, V., Jin, Y., Yan, L., Swiecki, Z., Gašević, D., & Martinez-Maldonado, R. (2024).
 Human-centred learning analytics and AI in education: A systematic literature review.
 Computers and Education: Artificial Intelligence, 6, 100215. https://doi.org/10.1016/j.caeai.2024.100215